Anti-glare solutions for pinball machines

 Anti-reflective playfield glass

-Reflections don’t just come from the DMD or LCD; other light sources in the room can also reflect off the playfield glass.
-Anti-reflective playfield glass helps minimize these distractions.
 'Roman Glass' from Germany was one of the first and most well-known options.
+Produced and sold by someone named Roman, in the early 2000s.
+It was one of the first anti-glare glasses on the market for pinball machines, and of the best quality.
 Today, most pinball manufacturers offer their own versions, such as Invisiglass.
-While this article doesn’t compare different brands, it’s important to note that higher price doesn’t always mean better quality.
+While this article doesn’t compare different brands, it’s important to note that a higher price doesn’t always mean better quality.

 - Reflection reduction: Some glass types minimize reflections more effectively than others.